DilanLivera/notes/dev-notes/docker/docker.md

     ENTRYPOINT ["top", "-b"]
     ```

-- Run `docker build -t [name-of-the-image] .` command with the name of the image.
-This will build an image with the given image name.
+- Build an image with `docker build -t [name-of-the-image] .` command

   ```powershell
   docker build -t react-app .
   ```

   `--tag` or `-t` : Name and optionally a tag in the ***name:tag*** format

-- Run `docker run -it [name-of-the-image]`  command with the name of the image.
-This will start a container with the given image name in interactive mode.
+- Start a container with the given image name in interactive mode with `docker run -it [name-of-the-image]` command

   ```powershell
   docker run -it react-app